 For 2000 years God's river has brought healing wherever it flows.
-Today, jump in, see for yourself - and let the river flow through you!
+I hope you'll see for yourself!
+Trust God - jump in - go with the flow!
 "Deep and wide, deep and wide... there's a fountain flowing deep and wide."